 During these early years, the results of the Wise-Anderson Protocol were presented at meetings for pelvic pain and to prostatitis researchers at the National Institutes of Health and other scientific meetings.
 In 2003, Dr. Wise and Dr. Anderson published the first edition of A Headache in the Pelvis, a book that described the new protocol in detail.
 In the first edition of A Headache in the Pelvis, this protocol was called the Wise-Anderson Protocol.
 As the protocol became more widely disseminated, those on the internet dubbed it the Stanford Protocol.
 The term Wise-Anderson Protocol is now again used, although it was popularly called the Stanford Protocol for many years.
 The Wise-Anderson Protocol is identical in form and substance to what has been called the Stanford Protocol in the public arena.

 When Dr. Wise left Stanford he began treating patients using the Wise-Anderson Protocol in a six-day comprehensive clinic in Sonoma County, California.
 The immersion clinics have been offered in Sonoma County since 2003.
-Patients come from all around the world to learn the Wise-Anderson Protocol.
+Patients come from all around the world to learn the Wise-Anderson Protocol and prostatitis causes.

 Competence in self-treatment has produced the best results in patients who have learned the Wise-Anderson Protocol.